OJOE23/Battles-of-Shacheng-city/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：FireDragonCityTok@yeah.net
+Support email ：LegendofTriumphalSong@yeah.net

 ## About

-**Fire Dragon City Tok**
+**Legend of Triumphal Song**

-Fire Dragon City Tok Start here and try this simple game.
+Legend of Triumphal Song Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.